esentri/domainlifecycles/readme_persistence.md

 Jooq simplifies and harmonizes the way Java applications access relational databases.

 <a name="jooq-build-configuration"></a>
-#### jOOQ Build configuration for NitroX DLC
+#### jOOQ Build configuration for DLC

-NitroX relies on jOOQ generated classes which represent the accessed database objects.
+DLC relies on jOOQ generated classes which represent the accessed database objects.
-NitroX DLC projects can work with either Maven or Gradle.
+DLC projects can work with either Maven or Gradle.
 We show how to configure jOOQ class generation in the build process in the following sections.

 <a name="maven-setup"></a>